rossant/ipymd/README.md

 Combining the best of IPython notebook and Markdown for git-friendly technical book writing.

 **tl; dr**: this **experimental** module replaces the JSON-based `.ipynb` format by Markdown `.md` documents (this is exactly Markdown, not a variant).
-You loose all metadata and code outputs, but you keep Markdown text and code.
+You loose all metadata and non-text outputs (including plots), but you keep Markdown text and code.
 This is useful when you write technical documents, blog posts, books, etc.

 ## Rationale